 The modulus operator returns the remainder of dividing the first expression by the second expression.

 The boolean logic operators operate on boolean expressions - values that are either true or false.
 Typically, the binary boolean operators take in two boolean values and return a boolean value as a result.
-In computing, numbers and more complex data can be compared with data of the same type in order to test for lexigraphical order (less than, greater than) and equality to produce a boolean value.
+In computing, numbers and more complex data can be compared with data of the same type to test for lexicographical order (less than, greater than) and equality to produce a boolean value.

 The logical and operator returns true if both the left side expression and the left side expression evaluate to true, otherwise the operator returns false.

-The logical "or" operator returns true if either the left side expression evaluates to true or the right side expression evaluates to true, otherwise returns false.
+The logical "or" operator returns true if either the left-side expression evaluates to true or the right-side expression evaluates to true, otherwise returns false.

-The logical exclusive or (abreviated as xor) operator returns true if the left side evaluates to true and the right side evaluates to false.
+The logical exclusive or (abbreviated as xor) operator returns true if the left side evaluates to true and the right side evaluates to false.
 The operator also returns true if the left side evaluates to false and the right side evaluates to true.
 Otherwise, returns false.

 The set operators are binary operators used in set theory to operate on sets.

 The set union operation is denoted using the cup symbol.
 The union of two sets returns the combined elements of both sets.
 Duplicates are ignored.